Shasthojoy/lycheejs-guide/tutorials/01-server.md

 have all features offered by the lychee.js Engine.

-As all tools are cross-dependent, the lychee.js Breeder also interacts with the Fertilizer, Strainer, Harvester, Editor, Ranger and all the other tools behind the scenes automagically.
+As all tools are cross-dependent, the lychee.js Breeder also interacts with the Fertilizer, Strainer, Harvester, Studio, Ranger and all the other tools behind the scenes automagically.

 ```bash